daksh-7/Scrapitor/docs/README.md

 ## Troubleshooting

 - No Cloudflare URL appears: Ensure `cloudflared` is installed and not blocked by firewall.
 The launcher can install it via `winget` or download the latest release.
+- Script exits with "PowerShell 7 is required": Install PowerShell 7 with the winget command above, then re-run `run.bat`.
 - Port already in use: Set `PROXY_PORT` to a free port, or stop the conflicting process.
 - 502 from OpenRouter: Verify your `Authorization` is present in the request or set `OPENROUTER_API_KEY` on the server.
 - CORS/Browser errors: The server is permissive by default; ensure your client is calling the Cloudflare URL as shown in the UI.